 I came to the Catholic Church with a love for Christ, and when I grasped the Truth – that this same Christ was truly present in the Eucharist - everything changed.

-“As I live, every knee shall bend, and every tongue shall give praise to God.”
+I thought of St. Paul’s letters.
+To the Romans, he writes, “As I live, every knee shall bend, and every tongue shall give praise to God.”
 To the Philippians, St. Paul writes, “that at the name of Jesus every knee should bend in heaven and on earth.”

+That day in Door County, I knew that this same Lord would come to all of us.
+And there was no kneeler upon which to bend our knees.
+At the end of Mass, the priest made an announcement.
 “There are envelopes in the pews if you wish to make a donation for kneelers.
 We want to comply fully with our Bishop’s mandate for every parish in the diocese to have kneelers,” he said.
 I blinked back tears.
 This bishop was a shepherd after St. Paul’s own heart!
 And I pulled out my checkbook and wrote a check.

 I understand the desire to make all people feel welcome.
 And I remember all too well what it was like to see the kneelers and not understand.
 To watch the incense going up, to hear the bells and not know that Jesus Christ had just arrived.
 Just bells for no reason.
 Incense to be different.
 Kneelers to pray when I could pray while standing or sitting, whether indoors or outside.